flag United Arab Emirates United Arab Emirates: Tax System

 There is a social security regime in the United Arab Emirates that applies to UAE and GCC national employees only.
 In most of the Emirates, and for UAE national employees, social security contributions are calculated at a rate of 20% of the employee's gross remuneration as stated in the employment contract.
 Out of the 20%, 5% is payable by the employee, 12.5% is payable by the employer and the remaining 2.5% is financed by the Government; in Abu Dhabi, the overall rate is 20%, of which 15% is paid by the employer.

 The different Emirates impose hotel levies (for instance, a fee of between AED 7 to 20 per room/night plus 7% on the total value of the invoice is levied in Dubai, whereas in Abu Dhabi it is equal to AED 15 per room/night plus 6% on the room price).
 Municipality fees on hotel sales are levied in Abu Dhabi (4%) and Dubai (7%).
-Hotels in all Emirates levy an additional service charge equivalent to 10% of the hotel sale revenue.
+Hotels in all Emirates levy an additional service charge set at 10% of the hotel sale revenue.

 Other Domestic Resources